 -Larry Olson, Dakota Road Music

-Many of our high school students also enjoy a meal together at 6PM on Wednesday evenings during BREAKING BREAD (April 18-May 9).
+Many of our high school students also enjoy a meal together at 6PM on Wednesday evenings during BREAKING BREAD (resuming on January 9).
 Dinner is followed by a Bible study from 6:45pm-7:30pm.
 Wednesday evenings give students an opportunity to dig a little deeper in their faith.

 In addition to Sunday mornings and Wednesday nights, Kappa Chi students are involved in many fellowship and service projects throughout the year.